HomeResource Hub

 Even if your state doesn’t require that the employer disclose the pay range, you have every right to ask what the pay is for the job you’re interviewing for.
 The sooner you ask, the better so you aren’t wasting hours of interviews to get the bad news that they don’t have the budget to pay you fairly.

-The best way is to ask when they prompt with a question like, “Do you have any questions?”.
+The best way is to ask when they prompt with a job interview question like, “Do you have any questions?”.
 Then respond with something along the lines of “What is the budgeted salary range for this position?”.

 If they respond with a budget that is too low, use this script: